-The densely populated world of Bourgatov, informal capital of the Second Federation
+The densely populated world of Bourgatov, capital of the Bourgatov Alliance

-The roots of the Bourgatov Alliance were the asteroid colony Bourgatow, settled in the 390's by a Russian-Taiwanese space mining consortium.
+The Bourgatov Alliance was a megacorporate house/empire/polity that reached its peak during the Integration .
+The roots of the Alliance were the asteroid colony Bourgatow in the Old Solar System, settled in the 390's AT by a Russian-Taiwanese space mining consortium.
 During the chaos of the nanotech window it was used by a network of nanotech think tanks as a remote research station.
-It survived the nanoswarms largely through the local nanodefense expertise, its high inclination orbit and that the inhabitants used the old mining mass driver to push it farther from the sun.
-For the next millennium the Bourgatow culture remained static, a small clannish group of superiors with their own culture, nanopurity rituals and aging AI guardians.
+It survived the Technocalypse largely through local defencetech expertise and physical isolation: it was already in a high inclination orbit and the inhabitants used the old mining mass driver to push it farther from the Sun.
+For the next millennium the Bourgatow culture remained static, a small clannish group of superiors with their own culture, nanotech and data purity rituals and aging AI guardians.

 During the Middle Federation era Bourgatow traders began to make a name for themselves by acting as intermediaries between the Federation and haloist cultures.
 In a relatively short span the trading companies grew into interplanetary concerns, investing in long-term terraforming and research.
 Over time Bourgatow changed from a minor habitat complex to the ascetic but powerful seat of finance.

 Bourgatow culture was always based on the idea of long-term planning and investment.
 It was a "deep time" culture where individuals existed as part of the clan history, where extreme life extension, cryonic suspension and relativistic travel were regarded as reasonable.
 The goal was always to keep the clan safe and prosperous indefinitely.